busrauz78/NodeJsEx1/README.md

 # About the FS Module Project

 <p>
-    This project includes file system operations which is core module of Node.js.
+    This project includes file system operations which are core modules of Node.js.
 </p>

 <br>